LAION-AI/scaling-laws-for-comparison/README.md

 Further thanks go for support provided by supercomputing facilities and their teams, especially to Damian Alvarez and Mathis Bode from Juelich Supercomputer Center (JSC, Germany) and to Laura Morselli from CINECA (Italy).

 Authors also would like to express gratitude to all the people who are working on making code, models and data publicly available, advancing community based research and making research more reproducible.
-Specifically, we would like to thank all the members of the [LAION Discord server](https://discord.gg/BZqhreFazY) community and [Open-$\Psi$ (Open-Sci) Collective](https://discord.gg/GsKh4mBVcv) for providing fruitful ground for scientific exchange and open-source development.
+Specifically, we would like to thank all the members of the [LAION Discord server](https://discord.gg/BZqhreFazY) community and [Open-$`\Psi`$ (Open-Sci) Collective](https://discord.gg/GsKh4mBVcv) for providing fruitful ground for scientific exchange and open-source development.